NVIDIA/optix-toolkit/DemandGeometry/README.md

 # OptiX Demand Loading Geometry Library

 The demand loading geometry library consists of a host API and a device API.
+A simple example is provided that demonstrates the use of the API.

+## Example

+The `DemandGeometryViewer` example provides a simple demonstration of demand loading geometry with a single proxy that is replaced with an instance of a sphere primitive.

 ## Host API